en

 None of these dictionaries contains its alternate form, make due.
 So the case seems pretty straightforward: “make do” is correct, “make due” is not.
 This article could end right now.

 It’s not simple.
 Numerous English language users still use “make due” and have some logical assertions.
-Language learning forums are full of opinions on this matter.
+Forums for learning English online are full of opinions on this matter.
 Some reputable newspapers sometimes publish articles that contain “make due” instead of “make do” to make things more complicated.

 History of “make do” vs. “make due”